Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 We now know that we have 13,938 km with good coverage and 2,331 with poor/no coverage.
 Interestingly, that is about 15 % of the NL roads!

-Lastly, with this layer, we can add it to our CARTO map and visualize the road segment according to the signal_category feature we created.
+Lastly, with this layer, we can add it to our CARTO map and visualize the road segment according to the `SIGNAL_CATEGORY` feature we created.

 For this, we can add the layer via `Add source from` → `Data Explorer`.
 Then select your connection and the `GEOLAB.GEOGRAPHY.OSM_NL_NOT_COVERED` table.